Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Removing the -i option will make PATH available again inside the program:

-The env command can also be used to print out all the environment variables, if ran with no options:
+The env command can also print all environment variables when run with no options:

 env

-it will return a list of the environment variables set, for example:
+It will print a list of the environment variables set, for example:

 HOME=/Users/flavio